LAND REQUIREMENTS FOR PRODUCING ETHANOL IN BRAZIL

 Como citar:

-CORTEZ, Luís Augusto Barbosa; LEAL, Manoel Regis Lima Verde; NASSAR, ré Meloni; MOREIRA, Marcelo M. R.; FELDMAN, Sabrina; TAUBE‑NETTO, Miguel; SILVA, res da; "LAND REQUIREMENTS FOR PRODUCING ETHANOL IN BRAZIL", p.
-301 -318.
-In: Sugarcane bioethanol — R&D for Productivity and Sustainability.
-São Paulo: Blucher, .
+(COORD.), Luis Augusto Barbosa Cortez; LEAL, Manoel Regis Lima Verde; NASSAR, ré Meloni; MOREIRA, Marcelo M. R.; FELDMAN, Sabrina; TAUBE‑NETTO, Miguel; SILVA, res da; "LAND REQUIREMENTS FOR PRODUCING ETHANOL IN BRAZIL", p.
+301-318.
+Sugarcane bioethanol — R&D for Productivity and Sustainability.
+São Paulo: Blucher, None.